Legislative Services 70 Collier Street Phone: (705) 739-4220 x5500 Fax: (705) 739-4206CityClerks@barrie.caMailing address:

 Your request will be included on the Circulation List for consideration.
 If the request is approved, you will be notified by the Legislative & Court Services Department to confirm a date for the presentation or to be advised of Council’s decision.

-Individuals in opposition to a motion made at the previous General Committee meeting may request to make a Deputation.
-This requires a completed Deputation Request Form or a written submission to the City Clerk that:
+Individuals in support or opposition to a motion made at the previous General Committee meeting may request to make a Deputation.
+This requires a completed Deputation Request Form or a written submission to

 All City Council meetings are open to the public and the media, and as such, your comments may be reported in the news.